notch1p/tigris/README.md

 - there is an dependently typed table printer inside `PP` that I cherry picked out of the undermentioned repository.

-the design of implementation is based on the understanding that a table depends on its header.
+the design of the implementation is based on the understanding that a table depends on its header.

-In practice, tables with different headers have different types (hence the dependency), two tables are of the same type if they share the same header.
+In practice, tables with different headers have different types (hence the dependency), two tables are of the same type if they share the same (in the sense of definitional equality) header.

-This way we _almost_ require all headers and the number of columns a table to be known compile-time, effectively fixing the shape of the table because a row is captured in a product, whose type (subsequently, size) is dependent on the header but is visible to the typechecker unlike `List` or `Array`.
+This way we _almost_ require all headers and the number of columns a table has to be known compile-time, effectively fixing the shape of the table because a row is captured in a product, whose type (subsequently, size) is dependent on the header (So in reality it's more of a `List`, but dependent) but is visible to the typechecker unlike `List` or `Array`.
 `Vector` is also possible, but it doesn't feel natural to use because unlike products it lacks the `List`-like inductive reasoning.

 Additionally it allows all kinds of table in the source to be properly organized.